Close Menu

 Secured loans

-You’ll have to put up collateral to get a secured loan, commonly a vehicle or savings account balance.
-However, they’re attractive to many borrowers because you can get approved with a lower credit score and minimal income, and you may receive a substantially lower rate than you’d get on unsecured debt.
+You must put up collateral to get a secured loan, commonly a vehicle or savings account balance.
+However, secured loans are attractive to many borrowers because you can get approved with a lower credit score and minimal income, and you may receive a substantially lower rate than you’d get on unsecured debt.
 The downside is that you could lose your asset if you default on the loan.

 Some federal credit unions offer small-dollar emergency loans to their members.
 These low-income loans are often referred to as payday alternative loans.
 These loans can be up to $2,000 with a maximum APR of 28 percent — that’s significantly more affordable than the 400 percent APR that you’ll find with payday loans.
 However, you must be a credit union member to borrow this type of loan, and not all credit unions offer them.

-Pawnshop loans are available to low-income borrowers.
-You’ll have to pawn an item worth more than what you want to borrow — you may only receive 25 percent to 60 percent of the item’s value in cash.
-They’ll keep your item until you repay the loan plus fees in full, typically within 30 to 60 days.
+Pawnshop loan The shop lends you as little as 25% to 60% of your valuable item’s value in cash — and only returns it after you repay the loan plus fees in full, typically within 30 to 60 days.
 If you fail to repay the debt, the pawnshop will sell your item to recoup its losses.
-Pawnshop fees often translate to APRs in the triple digits, so this is a last-resort option.
+Pawnshop fees often translate to APRs in the triple digits.

 Bottom line